jschirrmacher/netvis/README.md

 These are the possible events:

+- `nameRequired` - The user is required to enter or select a node name.
+This event is sent, if a new connection is to be created.
+The handler should open a dialog and return a Promise which receives the entered node name.
 - `newNode` - a new node was created.
 The handler gets the node name as a parameter.
 It should return a data structure for the new node which is then added to the network visualization.